dhutapratama/docs/packages.md

         ]);
     }

-Now, when users of your package execute Laravel's `vendor:publish` Artisan command, your package's views will be copied to the specified publish location.
+Now, when users of your package execute Lets's `vendor:publish` Artisan command, your package's views will be copied to the specified publish location.

 <a name="view-components"></a>
 ### View Components

-If you are building a package that utilizes Blade components or placing components in non-conventional directories, you will need to manually register your component class and its HTML tag alias so that Laravel knows where to find the component.
+If you are building a package that utilizes Blade components or placing components in non-conventional directories, you will need to manually register your component class and its HTML tag alias so that Lets knows where to find the component.
 You should typically register your components in the `boot` method of your package's service provider:

     use Illuminate\Support\Facades\Blade;
     use VendorPackage\View\Components\AlertComponent;